Chas-Advance-Grupp-4/backend/readme.md

 * Extend docstrings and Doxygen comments for all services and models.
 * Introduce stricter rate limiting and advanced authentication flows.
 * Introduce environment-specific configs for staging and production.
+* Refactor control unit architecture to support multiple sensor units dynamically instead of hardcoded connections.
+* Extend data model and backend APIs to handle GPS data and other future sensor types.
+* Refactor backend towards a more modular microservice architecture for improved scalability and maintainability.